McGill-NLP/llm2vec/docs/_pages/tutorial.md

         self.input_layernorm = LlamaRMSNorm(config.hidden_size, eps=config.rms_norm_eps)
         self.post_attention_layernorm = LlamaRMSNorm(config.hidden_size, eps=config.rms_norm_eps)
 ```
-Finally, we need to modify the model class to use the new decoder layer.
+Finally, we need to modify the main model class to use the new decoder layer.
 We create a new model class `LlamaBiModel` that inherits from `LlamaModel` and uses the new `ModifiedLlamaDecoderLayer` in its `__init__` function.
 Everything else remains the same as the original implementation of `LlamaModel`.
 ```python
 class LlamaBiModel(LlamaModel):
 ```